Frequently Asked Questions

 What makes your practice different?

-We provide a personalized, holistic approach focused on understanding you as a whole person and not just a cluster of symptoms.
-Quality over quantity.
-The appointment times are longer, so that you don’t feel rushed.
-Looking for answers.
-In addition to providing traditional evidence-based psychiatry care, we also offer functional medicine services.
-Utilizing advanced lab testing to identify and address physiological imbalances that maybe affecting your overall health and wellbeing.
-Not just medications.
-We offer medication management and psychotherapy combo appointments so that you feel understood and supported.
-All of this is done virtually through the web making it convenient and accessible.
+We provide a personalized, holistic approach that focuses on understanding you as a whole person rather than only a cluster of symptoms.
+Quality over quantity guides our care.
+Appointment times are longer so you don’t feel rushed and there’s time to explore what’s really happening — looking for answers, not quick fixes.
+In addition to traditional, evidence-based psychiatric care, we offer functional medicine services as part of a broader treatment plan.
+We offer advanced lab testing to identify and address physiological imbalances that may be affecting your overall health and wellbeing.
+Treatment is not limited to medications: we provide medication management combined with psychotherapy appointments so you feel both understood and supported.
+All of this is delivered virtually through the web to make care convenient and accessible.

 do you take insurance?